ahinkel421/goalstrive/README.md

 Goalstrive (Capstone Project 2)
 ================================

-To dos for next session:
+Working on:

+1. Make responsive
+1. Add tests for routes
+1. Add CI and Heroku
+1. Make goals updatable/deletable.
 1. On dest goals page, explain checkpoint goals.
+1. On submitting new goal, all other goals collapse

-Other To dos:
+To dos:

 1. Have goal fade out before reloading page.
 1. Fix free demo
-1. Add user id property to goals.
 1. Automatically trim whitespace on signup/login
-1. Make goals updatable
-1. Add a 'delete goals' button.
-Make delete request to server.
+1. Have a way to check off completed goals

 Once app is functioning To dos:

 1. Change ETA entree to calender
-1. Add tests for routes
-1. Add CI and Heroku
 1. Generate random quotes
 1. Expand on what the app is about on first page
-1. Make responsive
 1. Fade from page to page

 USER FEEDBACK:

-1. Clarify Create *Destination* goal button.
 1. Add checkpoint button
 1. On submitting new goal, all other goals collapse